 Perhaps a statement by Dr. Seifert, in a letter to the members of Vox Populi Mariae Mediatrici, sets the stage for any new dogma by asserting that it “would have to exclude any blurring of the distinction between Christ’s redemptive deed and Mary’s purely human way of participating in redemption and of becoming coredemptrix.”
 Given such careful attention to wording, there should be no valid reason for Protestant objections.
 Such a statement could have two major positive effects on world Christian dialogue.
 First, it would set the record straight in terms of Catholic teaching, i.e. the Catholic maintains the centrality of Christ and His redemptive act for human salvation.
 Secondly, it would bring into focus the often overlooked importance of the Mother of our Lord, who in becoming the willing human bearer of the Incarnate God, participates in her Son’s act for human salvation.

 Protestants need to understand that the words mediatrix, and coredemptrix do not mean equality.
-Pope John Paul II, while showing a deep devotion to the Mother of our Lord, has made it clear on numerous occasions that he understands human salvation as being an act empowered by Christ alone.
+Pope John Paul II, while showing a deep devotion to the Mother of our Lord, made it clear on numerous occasions that he understood human salvation as being an act empowered by Christ alone.
 The pontiff’s words and witness should present no problem for Protestants.
 The Anglican theologian, John Macquarrie, notes that while there have been abuses of Mary-Mediatrix terms in past Church practices in which “unthinking enthusiasts may have elevated Mary to a position of virtual equality with Christ,” such abuses do not represent the official teachings of the Catholic Church any more that some extremist views or practices in other Christian churches represent the official teaching of those churches.
-Macquarrie acknowledges, “all re
+Macquarrie acknowledges, “all responsible theologians would agree that Mary’s coredemptive role is subordinate and auxiliary to the central role of Christ.
+But if she does have such a role, the more clearly we understand it, the better.”